 HIGHEST PURSE PAID TO DATE TO A SINGLE TEAM: $596,025 in 2019 to It Just Takes Time for 1st Place Marlin

 BEST YEARS OF FISHING: 2016–55 billfish, 2013–118 gamefish weighed

-OTHER: Perpetual trophy awarded to team with most released billfish; average number of teams receiving awards each year: 22; 2010 tournament canceled due to BP-Deepwater Horizon oil spill in the Gulf.
+OTHER: Placement on Perpetual trophy awarded to team with most released billfish; average number of teams receiving awards each year: 22; 2010 tournament canceled due to BP-Deepwater Horizon oil spill in the Gulf.

 Taking place in one of the most productive fisheries in the United States, timed to coincide with the peak of the Gulf Coast’s blue marlin season and located at the South’s number-one ranked resort destination, the Emerald Coast Blue Marlin Classic at Sandestin® (ECBC) has set the precedent for world-class sportfishing tournaments.

 This annual event offers something for everyone.
 Most importantly, for the angling teams, there are the deep blue waters of the Gulf of Mexico, red-hot billfish action, and cool green cash.
 While onshore, both tournament participants and their families can enjoy the wide variety of recreational activities offered at the Sandestin® Golf and Beach Resort and The Village of Baytowne Wharf.
 The spectacular night time weigh-ins, held at the Baytowne Marina at Sandestin®, are free and open to the public.